canonical/jaas-documentation/reference/rebac_admin_backend.rst

 Authentication
 --------------
-These endpoints are meant to be called from a web browser, therefore the authentication is handle via Cookies.
+These endpoints are meant to be called from a web browser, therefore the authentication is handled via Cookies.

 JAAS Implementation
 -------------------